Mobile app development is no easy task. Both Android and iOS are great platforms, but each offer distinct pros and cons.

 Security should always be a central concern in app development.
 Consider how crucial security is to your specific app and your consumer base.
 Apple iOS apps have a lot of features that promote stronger security than Android, such as restricting the app from accessing third-party apps without the permission of the user.

 One of the core limitations of iOS is that it can only be utilised on Apple devices.
-You need to determine the types of devices your projected clientele are using the most, so you can decide which type of app to develop first.
+Once you have an idea for an app, you need to determine the types of devices your projected clientele are using the most.
+This way, you can decide which type of app to develop first.
 Android apps can be used on a range of devices including Motorola, LG, and Samsung, allowing greater accessibility to customers. iOS apps are restricted to Apple devices, which may not benefit your users.

 Ease of Acceptance

 You need to consider the likelihood of your app being accepted by your chosen platform.
 The Apple App Store rejects apps for a wide variety of reasons and is considered the most rigid in its expectations from app developers.
-For novice app developers, Android may prove to be an easier platform to develop for, and you can move to iOS once your team has mastered the development process.
+For novice app developers, Android may prove to be an easier platform to develop for.
+Then, you can move to iOS once your team has mastered the development process.
+If you have an idea for an app and no programming skills, though, you should definitely seek out a development team that can ensure you get accepted onto at least one platform.
+It is important your app functions seamlessly and has a quality UX to ensure it both gets accepted and has the best chance to succeed.